 The Curved Bracket acts as a frame for connecting the Adjustable Hose Clamps and the Boil & Bite Mouthpiece.
 This bracket comes with the Adjustable Hose Clamps attached.

 The adjustable Hose Clamp holds the corrugated tubes onto the mouth piece.
 The clamps are fastened onto the mouthpiece with metal screws and foam washer.
 Please visit the Replacement Parts section of the CPAP PRO Nasal Pillow Mask product page.

 8 am to 10 pm CST Toll Free Phone and Email Support

 24 hour access to our CPAPtalk.com Support Forum

 Learning Center for information on sleep apnea and cpap equipment

 Warranty Services for all items purchased through CPAP.com

 Frequently Asked Questions (FAQs)

-Heated Hose.
-A heated CPAP hose contains copper coils embedded in or wrapped around it.
+Heated Hose: A heated CPAP hose contains copper coils embedded in or wrapped around the length of the hose.
 These coils conduct a constant temperature through the hose.
-Heated hoses can only be used with specific machines.
+The majority of heated hoses are specific to the machine.

 Are all CPAP hoses the same?